CrowdStrike/Cloud-AWS/Falcon-Integration-Gateway/README.md

 ![Adding the SQS trigger](images/fig-add-lambda-sqs-trigger.png)

 ### Installing the FIG service application
+To expedite setup, a service application installer has been developed and is detailed below.
+For users that wish to deploy the service manually, several steps must be performed:
+1. Create the EC2 instance
+2. Assign the necessary IAM permissions
+3. Create the FIG service account
+4. Install Python 3
+5. Install the boto3 and request client packages
+6. Install the FIG service application files
+7. Confirm service account permissions
+8. Configure the FIG service in systemd
+9. Start the service

+> The FIG service application has been tested to function on Amazon Linux 2, and should run on CentOS 7.

 #### Creating the FIG instance IAM role
 ![Instance IAM role permissions](images/fig-instance-role-policies.png)